 CMSD research has recently highlighted how microstructural features can be altered to systemically tailor the operative nanoscale deformation mechanisms within metallic materials.
 Prof. Tucker’s research group leverages a number of computational methods to research materials and their properties, such as density functional theory, atomistic modeling (e.g., Molecular Dynamics and Statics), phase-field models, and a number of multiscale modeling approaches.
 Beyond those traditional computational methods, Prof. Tucker and his research group also employ innovative post-processing tools for data analysis and visualization, and pursue novel informatics techniques to build predictive methodologies for materials design.

-- CMSD research published in Computational Materials Science (Nov 2018) on MXenes.
+- CMSD research published in Materials Research Letters (Jan 2020)

-- Prof. Tucker and Ankit Gupta present at the MS&T Conference in Columbus, Ohio (Oct 2018)
+- Prof. Tucker and Jacob Tavenner present at the annual TMS Conference in San Antonio, TX (Mar 2019)